ProxidBean/VProxid/README.md

 # VProxid
-Proxifier like tool on Android
+Proxifier alternative tool on Android

 <b>VProxid allows you to:</b>

-VProxid is a Proxifier like tool on the Android platform.
+VProxid is a Proxifier alternative tool on the Android platform.

 VProxid allows network applications that do not support working through proxy servers to operate through a SOCKS or HTTP(S) proxy.